Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Add an app registration in Azure Active Directory (Azure AD).
 Box 2: Create a service principal in Azure Active Directory (Azure AD).
 Box 3: Add an Azure Resource Manager service connection to the pipeline.
 - [x] Box 1: Create a service principal in Azure Active Directory (Azure AD).
 Box 2: Configure an access policy in the key vault.
 Box 3: Add an Azure Resource Manager service connection to the pipeline.
 - [ ] Box 1: Export a certificate from the key vault.
 Box 2: Add an Azure Resource Manager service connection to the pipeline.
 Box 3: Generate a self-signed certificate.
 - [ ] Box 1: Generate a self-signed certificate.
 Box 2: Create a service principal in Azure Active Directory (Azure AD).
 Box 3: Export a certificate from the key vault.

-### How should you confrere the release retention policy for the investment planning depletions suite?

-(ANSWER PHOTO)

 ### You have a multi-tier application.
 The front end of the application is hosted in Azure App Service.
-You need to identify the average load times of the application pages .
+You need to identify the average load times of the application pages.
 What should you use?

 - [ ] Diagnostics logs of the App Service.
 - [x] Azure Application Insights.